 12.7.
 The LDO grants planning permission, with all matters reserved.
 This means that layout, scale, appearance, means of access and hard and soft landscaping will be provided in one or more reserved matters applications.
-The scale, height and massing of the potential development will be dictated by the parameter plans attached to the
+The scale, height and massing of the potential development will be dictated by the parameter plans attached to the LDO.
+Reserved matters applications will also have to be supported by a Design and Access statement setting out how detailed proposals comply with the parameter plans, the design principles attached to the LDO and relate to other development, existing or proposed, on the site.

-- LDO.
-Reserved matters applications will also have to be supported by a Design and Access statement setting out how detailed proposals comply with the parameter plans, the design principles attached to the LDO and relate to other development, existing or proposed, on the site. - 12.8.
+- 12.8.
+The University's new building, the Hub Building and the ongoing development of AJS Control and Automation are setting a standard for development in the SLFEZ. - 12.9.
 The site was selected because of its visually prominent location, with good access to the road network and the facilities provided in Holbeach.
 Holbeach is set in the Lincolnshire Fens, part of the Settled Fens character area defined by Natural England.